andrew-chang-dewitt/resume/src/pages/resume.md

 - github
 - unit testing
 - user studies
-- teamwork
 - project planning
+- collaboration
+- communication

 </span>
 </div>
 <div>

+- Worked on Tinder's Web platform with a fast-paced team responsible for building, testing, &amp; maintaining user experiences
-- Led implementation planning for & worked with a cross-disciplinary team including engineering, product, & design to develop a new feature shipped on Tinder's web app in late Q3 of 2022, impacting tens of millions of users
+- Led implementation planning &amp; design for a new feature, then worked with a cross-disciplinary team to code, qa test, conduct user tests, &amp; write documentation before shipping on Tinder's web app in late Q3 of 2022, impacting tens of millions of users
-- Participated in the code-review &amp; release process as well as regular, informal Scrum ceremonies
+- Participated in the code-review &amp; shipping processes as well as regular, informal stand ups &amp; other meetings
-- Assisted in migrating JavaScript typed in Flow to TypeScript across the application
-- Improved the Web experience for tens of millions of users by identifying & shipping fixes for a11y & i18n bugs
+- Obsessed over improving diverse customer experiences around the world by way of identifying &amp; shipping a11y &amp; i18n bug fixes

 </div>
 </section>